-EY, the court-appointed trustee in the bankruptcy case of failed Canadian crypto exchange QuadrigaCX, has released its 7th report of the trustee.
-(You can download it here.)
+EY, the court-appointed trustee in the bankruptcy case of failed Canadian crypto exchange QuadrigaCX filed its 7th report of the trustee with the Ontario Superior Court today.

 Most of this is administrative and accounting stuff with regard to how EY plans to settle claims, but I’ll summarize for you.